Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the operation on
+   : The entities you want to perform the operation on

    (score) `@s bs.var0`
-   : the number to be logarithmized, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores
+   : The number to be logarithmized, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores

    (score) `@s bs.var1`
-   : the base of the logarithm (not shifted)
+   : The base of the logarithm (not shifted)

 :Output:

    (score) `@s bs.res0`
-   : the result of the operation, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores
+   : The result of the operation, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores

 :Example: